Worlds End (2023)

 The 2023 Worlds End was a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It was the inaugural Worlds End and took place on Saturday, December 30, 2023, at Nassau Coliseum in Uniondale, New York on Long Island, marking AEW's first PPV to be held in the state of New York.
+It was the inaugural Worlds End and took place on December 30, 2023, at the Nassau Coliseum in Uniondale, New York on Long Island, marking AEW's first PPV to be held in the state of New York.
 The event featured the final of the inaugural Continental Classic to crown the inaugural AEW Continental Champion, and subsequently, AEW's first "American Triple Crown Champion".

 Thirteen matches were contested at the event, including three on the "Zero Hour" pre-show.
 In the main event, Samoa Joe defeated MJF by technical submission to win the AEW World Championship.
 In another prominent match, Eddie Kingston defeated Jon Moxley in the Continental Classic final to become Triple Crown Champion, retaining the ROH World Championship and NJPW Strong Openweight Championship and winning the inaugural AEW Continental Championship.
-The event also saw the final match in AEW for both Andrade El Ídolo and Miro as Andrade's contract expired following the event, which would eventually return to WWE at the start of 2024, and Miro's contract expired in February 2025; however, Andrade would later leave WWE in September 2025 and return to AEW that same October.
+The event also saw the final match in AEW for both Andrade El Ídolo and Miro as Andrade's contract expired following the event, which would eventually return to WWE at the start of 2024, and Miro's contract expired in February 2025; however, Andrade would later leave WWE in September 2025 and return to AEW that same October; while Worlds End also saw the final AEW appearance of Danhausen, as he would be sidelined for two years and then subsequently signed with the WWE at the end of February 2026.

 Production

 Background

 Worlds End was held at the Nassau Veterans Memorial Coliseum in Uniondale, New York on Long Island, marking All Elite Wrestling's first pay-per-view event to be held in New York state.

 On October 25, 2023, it was reported that the American professional wrestling promotion All Elite Wrestling (AEW) had filed to trademark the name "Worlds End".
-Later that same night on Dynamite, AEW announced that it would hold a pay-per-view (PPV) event titled Worlds End on Saturday, December 30, 2023, at the Nassau Veterans Memorial Coliseum in Uniondale, New York on Long Island, marking the company's first PPV to be held in the state of New York.
+Later that same night on Dynamite, AEW announced that it would hold a pay-per-view (PPV) event titled Worlds End on December 30, 2023, at the Nassau Coliseum in Uniondale, New York on Long Island, marking the company's first PPV to be held in the state of New York.
 Tickets went on sale on November 3, 2023.